The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!NOTE]
-            The new array will preserve associative keys, and reindex others.> [!NOTE] This method is not intended to work on multidimensional arrays.

 ### ### Removes duplicate values from an array

 _Takes an input array and returns a new array without duplicate values._